LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplates.md

 ## Template parameters

-A template is like a function, so it needs parameters, which must be declared on the first line of the template file:
+A template is like a function, so it needs parameters, which must be declared at the top of the template file:

 ```scala
 @(customer: models.Customer, orders: List[models.Order])